matthewpdias/ACM_stuff/Input_Kludge.md

 # Input Kludge

 `Input Kludge` is a probem in software design in which user input is not correctly handled.
 This term applies both to valid inputs being falsely rejected as well as bad input being accepted.
 This can result from a poor user interface.
+As a result, input kludge falls into the anti pattern category because we can get the code working faster.

 ## Problems
+One of the main problems with input kludge can be narrowly defining validation functions in the code.
+Narrowly defining validations can allow for correct inputs to be rejected and incorrect inputs to be accepted.
+Ad-hoc input validation routines may point to input kludge but it does not nessarily mean that there is a problem.
+In addition, over time, with specific input validiation, it can hinder the program, and as a result, may be cheaper to start over.

 Some of the largest breaches in enterprise security have been due to input kludge issues, when SQL was input into a user populated field and then executed on a server.
-Ad-hoc input validation routines may point to input kludge but it does not nessarily mean that there is a problem.

 ## Testing